putamayo/feliz-domingo-flutter-ganache-solidity-web3/README.md

 Flutter 💖 the Ethereum Virtual Machine :)

 Functionalities:
-1. Store tasks in a smart contract and display them in a List ✅ done
+1. Store tasks in a smart contract and display them in a ListView ✅ done
 2. Send a task from your address to another address
 3. Trade some ETH in your wallet for a task in another wallet